Knin: Kingdom of Yugoslavia and World War II

 After the First World War, Knin became a part of the State of Slovenes, Croats and Serbs in 1918, which after a brief Italian military occupation subsequently became part of the Kingdom of Serbs, Croats and Slovenes (named Kingdom of Yugoslavia after 1929).
 Previously only connected with rail to Šibenik and Split (with narrow gauge to Drvar and Prijedor as well), in 1925 Lika railway connected Knin with Zagreb and north in general.
 It gradually became a busy rail hub; already in 1927 a total of 58,000 passengers departed Knin rail station.
+After the assassination of King Alexander of Yugoslavia in 1934, Momčilo Đujić joined the Chetnik Association of Kosta Pećanac, forming several bands in the Knin region of Dalmatia.

-In World War II, Knin was in the so-called second Italian occupation zone, administered by the civilian authorities of the collaborationist Independent State of Croatia led by the fascist Ustaša regime, but with heavy Italian military presence.
-The Italians also relied heavily on local ethnic Serb militias (Chetniks) to maintain order and suppress partisan resistance.
+In World War II, Knin was in the so-called second Italian occupation zone, administered by the civilian authorities of the collaborationist Independent State of Croatia led by the fascist Ustaša regime, but with heavy fascist Italian military presence.
+The Ustaša regime declared Knin the county seat of Bribir and Sidraga.
+The entire area was the scene of the Ustashe genocide campaign against the local Serb population.
+After the Italian surrender in September 1943, German forces became the main factor in the region.

+The Italians relied heavily on local ethnic Serb militias (Chetniks) to maintain order and suppress partisan resistance.
+In 1941 Đujić's Chetniks began killing and mutilating Croat civilians.
 In April 1943, Đujić's Chetniks set up a prison and execution site in the village of Kosovo (today Biskupija), near Knin.
 Thousands of local civilians (both Croats and even Serb Anti-Fascists) including women and children, as well as captured Partisans, were held and mistreated at this prison, while hundreds of prisoners (as many as over 1,000) were tortured and killed at an execution site near a ravine close to the camp.
-While visiting the village of Kninsko Polje, local warlord Branko Bogunović said: "There is no salvation for the Croats, and there is no need for them to run because they cannot escape, there is no Croatian state, nor will it be, and all Croats need to be slaughtered."

-The entire area was the scene of the Croatian genocide campaign against the local Serb population.
-The Ustaša regime declared Knin the county seat of Bribir and Sidraga.
-After the Italian surrender in September 1943, German forces became the main factor in the region.
-As the war progressed and partisan forces liberated most of Dalmatia, with Germans pulling out and retreating northwards, Axis and partisan forces pitted against each other in Knin in a major battle in early December 1944.
-The 8th Dalmatian Corps sought to destroy the German, Ustaše and Chetnik formations in North Dalmatia and the city of Knin.
+Recruiting for Chetnik formations in the region was assisted by the so-called leftist errors of the Yugoslav Partisans, which drove undecided Serbs to join the Chetniks.

+The Battle of Knin was the culmination of the "Offensive for the Liberation of Dalmatia" carried out by the 8th Dalmatian Corps.
+On 25 November 1944, the Yugoslav Partisans attacked the town of Knin, which was defended by 14,000 German troops, 4,500 of Đujić's Chetniks, and around 1,500 Ustaše.
+Under the walls of the Knin Fortress, the Wehrmacht suffered what was probably the greatest single defeat in this region in the entire war.
 With around 50,000 troops involved and more than 7,000 casualties on all sides, the Partisans liberated Knin on 9 December.
-Five Knin natives who fought in partisan ranks were proclaimed People's Heroes: Miro Višić, Jošo Durbaba, Boško Žunić, Stevo G. Opačić and Stevo S. Opačić.